This toolkit is currently being updated! Please forgive formatting errors and broken links. We will post here when the toolkit is fully restored.

 - This Sectoral Employment Impact Study of sectoral strategies shows that participants earn significantly more, are more likely to work, and work more consistently (and with higher wages in jobs that offered benefits).

-- For examples of sectoral strategies for opportunity youth, see this brief on the Young Adult Sectoral Employment Project, led by JobsFirstNYC.
+- See this brief on the Young Adult Sectoral Employment Project, led by JobsFirstNYC.

-for young adults, see this National Fund for Workforce Solutions report.
+for young adults in this National Fund for Workforce Solutions report.